act-rules/act-rules.github.io/pages/glossary/explicit-section-of-content.md

 Explicit sections of content may contain nested [programmatic subsections of content][programmatic section of content].

+Explicit sections of content may have a heading [associated][] to them.

 **Note:** The `article` role (inheriting from `document`) is included in this definition because the `article` element is consider [sectioning content][] when building HTML outlines.

 **Note:** The roles considered here are close but different from the [implicit roles][] of [sectioning content][] and [sectioning root][] elements.